 We do not say, getting this blade is enough for you to be a master carpenter, but one thing it truly deserves is the appraisal for its guaranteed and safe performance.

 - 10 inch 40 Tooth ATB blade

 - .125 inch Kerf Saw Blade with .625 inch Arbor

-- This kerf saw can save up to .25″ on the wood loss for each cut.
+- Thin kerf saw can save up to .25” on the wood loss for each cut.

 - Tooth style:15-degree ATB, 20-degree face hook

-- This is a ‘all-purpose’ blade which can be used to make rip-cuts or also make cross-cuts or trim plywoods or any other boards with a thickness of up to 2 inches
+- This woodworker II is an ‘all-purpose’ blade which can use to make rip-cuts or also make crosscuts or trim plywoods or any other boards with a thickness of up to 2 inches

 - Made in the USA

-- To have them sharpened back to original tolerance it is possible to send the blade back into the Forest
+- It is possible to send the blade back into the Forest

-- From the least to no – jump, burning, splintering, or tear-out is seen
+- From the least to no – jump, burning, splintering, or tear-out saw

 - Very expensive